Defective Tire Lawsuit

 - Improper wheel coating: Tires need a wheel coating that protects their inner components and provides grip to the road during use.
-If the coating is defective, it can lead to blowouts during use which causes fatal accidents.
+If the coating is defective, it can lead to blowouts during service, which causes fatal accidents.

 - Discoloration: Scuffs, spills, and other normal wear and tear can cause tires to discolor over time, leading to reduced adhesion and blowouts.

 - Fuel-efficient tires: Tires manufactured with less rubber tend to age poorly, making them more likely to deteriorate and result in accidents, including blowouts.

 - Chemical exposure: Tires exposed to the elements or chemicals wear out faster and may be more likely to fail.
 It is a problem for tires used in areas with salt in the winter, reducing tire life and making them much more dangerous.

 Tread separation or de-treading refers to the peeling away of the tire tread from the tire body when the tire's treads detach from the steel belts underpinning them and the casing or body of the tire.
 Blowouts and tread separation are different failures, although tread separations can cause blowouts.